-This syllabus provides a comprehensive overview of the Naval War College's Leadership in the Profession of Arms (LPA) core course for the College of Naval Warfare, the Naval Command College, the Naval Staff College, and the College of Naval Command and Staff.
-This syllabus, along with the LPA Blackboard website, provides administrative information and session-by-session material to prepare students for class.
+This syllabus provides a comprehensive overview of the Naval War College's Foundations in the Profession of Arms (FPA) core course for the College of Naval Command and Staff, and the Naval Staff College.
+This syllabus, along with the FPA Blackboard website, provides administrative information and session-by-session material to prepare students for class.